Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Scaling/Legacy Tools (Supervisor, Pyenv, Pipenv, Poetry, PM2 ecosystem)/Process Manager - PM2 (NodeJS)/PM2 - _Beginner Pitfalls - Preventing Infinite Restart Loops and High CPU Usage 1 (Script that restarts).md

 **Fundamental: Preventing Infinite Restart Loops and High CPU Usage in PM2**

+**Caveat**: This is only one pitfall to the infinite loop.
+There is more than one.
+Look into the note's folder.

+---

 When running apps or NodeJS Script files with PM2, the key question is simple: **does the script exit?** If it exits, PM2 starts it again.
 If it stays alive, PM2 leaves it alone.

 That is why a script like `console.log("hi")` is bad to keep under PM2.
 It has no `listen`, `setInterval`, `setTimeout`, or other waiting mechanism, so it finishes almost immediately.
 PM2 then restarts it again and again, which can create a very fast restart loop, flood logs, and increase CPU usage (especially as the log file becomes larger in size).
 At first CPU doesn't spike, but after a few days, depending on the hardware and how quickly the script keeps restarting, you may see CPU usage climb to around 10% more.